Dear Ask Ayurveda,

 Directions: Drink one cup of ginger tea 2 times daily between meals.
 For simplicity, it is recommended to make a large pot in the morning to drink throughout the day.
-If desired, the ginger tea can be rotated with CCF tea (see link to recipes below) or our Detox Tea blend.
+If desired, the ginger tea can be rotated with CCF tea (see link to recipes below).

 2. Take Rasayana Ghrita twice daily.